MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/customize-marketing-calendars.md

 To add and/or customize a marketing calendar, you must work in a **PowerApps** customization window.
 To get there:

-1. Use the app-selector menu to open the **Dynamics 365 – custom app**.
+1. Use the app-selector menu to open the **Dynamics 365 – custom** app.

     ![The app-selector menu](media/nav-apps-custom-ill.png "The app-selector menu")